HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 # Advanced Techniques

 These techniques require specific technology stacks, rare configurations or complex payload crafting.
 They are not the first thing to try but can be critical when standard techniques fail.
-This section also includes environment-specific escalation paths (like RCE trough PHP expect:// or Java deserialization) which depend on very particular conditions in the target.
+This section also includes environment-specific escalation paths (like RCE through PHP expect:// or Java deserialization) which depend on very particular conditions in the target.

 ## Local System DTD Exploitation (Blind XXE)